Staff Team at Snakehall Farm

 Meet our Trustees:

 Dick McMullan joined the Trustees because he really believes in creating opportunities for adults with disabilities.
 Dick brings a wealth of experience in recruitment & personnel management to the Meetings and sometimes even comes to the farm by bike!
-Dick is a member of the Finance Sub-Committee.
+Dick is a member of the Finance Sub-Committee and our Acting Treasurer.

 Steve Elstub is our very own Capability Brown.
 As Head Gardener at Clare College Cambridge, Steve has career background in Horticulture and a strong belief in growing produce organically.
 He feels that The Prospect Trust is an ideal land based enterprise perfect for giving people with learning difficulties an opportunity to develop their confidence in a friendly and supportive environment where all people have a say in its management.
 Steve is our Farm & Garden Team’s green fingered champion and is a Co-manager Supervisor.